JohnCowgillData/automated-invoice-processing/README.md

 # Business Impact

-This automation transformed a repetitive accounts payable workflow into a standardized, repeatable process.
+This automation transformed a repetitive, manually intensive accounts payable workflow into a standardized, repeatable process that improved efficiency, consistency, and data quality.

 ### Key Results